ppkgtmm/hotel-bookings-etl/README.md

 Make sure to be inside project directory in your terminal

 #### Initialization

+Required only for the first time you are running the project

 1. Copy file `example.env` into a new file called `.env` in the same directory

 2. In `.env` file created, fill in values that have following pattern `<TO BE FILLED>` as needed